 See employees as friends?
 Not Dwight!
 To him they are mostly slackers who would better be fired.
-While strong stakeholder relationships are key to great business analysis, sometimes to simplify a business process, we have to temporarily put business objectives over those relationships while we analyze the problem and determine possible solutions.
+While strong stakeholder relationships are key to great business analysis, sometimes to simplify a business process, we have to temporarily put business objectives over those relationships while we analyze the process and determine possible ways to improve the process.
 The best solution might not be the most popular or people-friendly at first.

 Test the Process